 Weekly tickets - £28.00 (for cars only) can also be purchased via RingGo – call 01872 88 44 66 - but can’t be purchased at the Pay and Display.
 You can also pay by text or online.

-Please Note: Due to the very steep, narrow staircase we feel that this cottage is not suitable for children.
-This gem of a cottage is small and compact.
-The staircase is 43cm at the narrowest point.
+Please Note: This gem of a cottage is small and compact.
+It has a very steep, narrow staircase 43cm at the narrowest point.

 Offers: Free admission to Tintagel Old Post Office subject to seasonal opening hours.

 For any 2 night stay starting on a Friday, or 3 nights starting on a Thursday, guests can benefit from a late departure time on the Sunday of 6pm, at no extra charge.

 Accessiblity: The Birdcage is unsuitable for those with impaired mobility.